frankra/grunt-middleware-proxy/readme.md

 			    }
             },
             proxies: [{
                     context: '/yourapi', //REQUIRED!
-Must start with a '/' must not end with a '/'
+Must start with a '/' should not end with a '/'
                     host: 'api_server_domain.com', //REQUIRED!
 Should not contain 'http://' or 'https://'
                     port: 8080, //Optional, defaults to 80 if http or 443 if https
                     https: false,//Optional, defaults to false